 The U.S. Coast Guard reports 54 people died nationally in kayaking accidents, with drowning cited as the cause in 43 cases.
 There were a total of 113 reported kayak accidents that year, meaning roughly half of all incidents were deadly.
 Fifty-five kayaking accidents were classified as capsizing.

-In 2007, the American Canoe Association commissioned a study by research firm Responsive Management to uncover key factors in fatal kayaking and canoeing accidents.
+The American Canoe Association commissioned a study by research firm Responsive Management to uncover key factors in fatal kayaking and canoeing accidents.
 Researchers combed through a decade of data from the U.S. Coast Guard’s Boating Accident Report Database (BARD).